paQQuete/yealinkRemoteBook/README.md

 ```shell
 cd ~/yealinkRemoteBook && sudo docker-compose up -d --build
 ```
-to run in detach mode (to avoid attaching a process to a running terminal)
+run in detach mode (to avoid attaching a process to a running terminal)

 ## Running
 ```shell